shivaay0898/luna369/README.md

 Welcome to our app Luna!

-Its an app developed to save your menstrual data along with an PCOD detection system.
+Its an app developed to save your menstrual data along with a PCOD detection system.

 ### What's different?